- About MHRP

 MHRP began a small clinical study, RV305, in April 2012 in Thailand to evaluate re-boosting in volunteers who participated in the RV144 study.
 Another clinical study, RV306, began in September 2013 using the RV144 vaccine regimen to compare additional vaccine boosts and gather more immunogenicity data in 360 new volunteers.

-A public-private collaborative team, called the Pox-Protein Public-Private Partnership (P5), is planning follow-up clinical studies using a similar vaccine regimen in Southern Africa and phase I studies are set to begin in early 2015.
-Researchers are hoping to improve and prolong the level of protection by using an extra vaccine boost and better adjuvants in these studies, which are slated to begin in 2016/17.
+A public-private collaborative team, called the Pox-Protein Public-Private Partnership (P5), has planned follow-up clinical studies using a similar vaccine regimen in Southern Africa and phase I studies are set to begin in early 2015.
+Researchers are hoping to improve and prolong the level of protection by using an extra vaccine boost and better adjuvants in these studies.

 The RV144 study was sponsored by the U.S. Army and conducted by the Thailand Ministry of Public Health.
 MHRP provided overall project leadership, and the Armed Forces Research Institute of Medical Sciences (AFRIMS) helped execute the trial.